Constance Piers: Career

 Constance's father’s business reversals obliged her to work for a living, which was highly exceptional among daughters of the upper middle class.
-Finding it necessary to obtain employment, she became, in 1887, secretary to Charles Frederick Fraser, the blind editor of the Halifax Critic, and in that position, gained a practical knowledge of the work which became her occupation.
+Finding it necessary to obtain employment, she became, in 1887, secretary to Charles Frederick Fraser, the blind editor of the Critic, and in that position, gained a practical knowledge of the work which became her occupation.
 Gradually, as her ability to write became known, and as she developed a keen recognition of what was required by the public, Piers was placed in charge of various departments of the paper, until in June, 1890, the management of the editorial and certain other departments was virtually transferred to her.
-She took editorial charge of the Halifax Critic, as assistant editor, 1890–92; and associate editor of the St. Johnsbury, Vermont Caledonian, 1893-94.
+She took editorial charge of the Critic, as assistant editor, 1890–92; and associate editor of the The Caledonian-Record in St. Johnsbury, Vermont, 1893-94.

-She was a writer of numerous articles in the Critic, the Caledonian, and others, and many poems, which appeared in the Week (Toronto), Canadian Magazine (Toronto), and other journals, and some of which were contained in Dr. Theodore Harding Rand's A Treasury of Canadian Verse.
+Interested in music, literature, and art, Piers wrote numerous articles in the Critic, the Caledonian-Record, and other periodicalss.
+Many of her poems appeared in The Week, Canadian Magazine, and other journals.
+Some of her poems were included in Dr. Rand's A Treasury of Canadian Verse.
 She contributed papers to the Halifax Ladies' Musical Club and various literary societies.
-She selected and edited, jointly with husband, the poems of Mary Jane Katzmann, published under the title of Frankincense and Myrrh: Selections From the Poems of the Late Mrs. William Lawson (Halifax), 1893.
+She selected and edited, jointly with her husband, the poems of Mary Jane Katzmann, published under the title of Frankincense and Myrrh: Selections From the Poems of the Late Mrs. William Lawson (Halifax, 1893).
+She was a member of the Ladies' Musical Club, a society organized for the study of music and of the lives of composers and their works.
+She favored woman suffrage, but not militant methods.

 Personal life

-On January 7, 1901, in Halifax, she married Harry Piers (curator of the Provincial Museum of Nova Scotia, and librarian of the Provincial Science Library).
-They had one son: Edward Stanyan Fairbanks Piers.
+On January 7, 1901, in Halifax, she married Harry Piers, curator of the Provincial Museum of Nova Scotia, and librarian of the Provincial Science Library.
+They had one son, Edward Stanyan Fairbanks Piers.

-Piers was interested in music, literature, and art.
-She favored woman suffrage, but not militant methods.
-She was a member of the Church of England, and the Ladies' Musical Club (a society organized for the study of music and of the lives of composers and their works).
+In religion, she was a member of the Church of England.